 Project.[Component].[Name]- for example, Project.Database.UserName.

 [ProjectName].[Component].[Name]- for example, OctoPetShopWebUI.URL.Port.

 Library.[LibrarySetName].[Component].[Name]- for example, Library.Notification.Slack.Message.

 These naming conventions only apply to variables used for a deployment or runbook run.
 Variables used for configuration file replacement have a specific naming convention to follow.
 The above naming convention makes it easier to distinguish between the two.

-One of Octopus Deploy's most used features is the variable scoping.
-And with good reason, having the same process, with only needing a specific value such as a connection string or domain name changed, ensures consistency during the deployment process.
+One of Octopus Deploy’s most used features is environmental variable scoping.
+And with good reason, having the same process, only needing a specific value such as a connection string or domain name changed, ensures consistency during deployment.

 - Database Connection Strings, including username and password

 - Connection details to a secret store

 There are also variables only Octopus Deploy knows about.
 These include the release version number, environment name, and deployment date.